Family planning: Inequities in family planning within the United States

 Historically, the capacity to control one's reproductive abilities has been unequally distributed across society.
 Long-acting reversible contraception (LARCs), including intrauterine devices and progestin implants, and permanent sterilization have been implemented to limit reproduction in communities of color, the lower socioeconomic class, and among individuals with intellectual disabilities.
 Multiple studies have reported disproportionate recommendations of LARCs to individuals from marginalized communities compared to white, high-income individuals.
 With the eugenics movement of the 20th century, 60,000 people were sterilized in 32 states across the US with state-sanctioned sterilizations peaking in 1930-40's.
 More recently, unwanted sterilizations have been performed on over a thousand women in California prisons between 1997 and 2010.
 Protocols have been established to protect against unwanted permanent contraception through Medicaid Laws, but there has not been a widespread declaration by the Supreme Court ruling forced sterilization unconstitutional.

 Forced sterilization

 Compulsory or forced sterilization programs or government policy attempt to force people to undergo surgical sterilization without their freely given consent.
 People from marginalized communities are at most risk of forced sterilization.
 Forced sterilization has occurred in recent years in Eastern Europe (against Roma women), and in Peru (during the 1990s against indigenous women).
-China's one-child policy was intended to limit the rise in population numbers, but in some situations involved forced sterilisation.
+China's one-child policy was intended to limit the rise in population numbers, but in some situations and periods involved coercion, like forced abortion and sterilisation.

 Sexual violence

 Rape can result in a pregnancy.
-Rape can occur in a variety of situations, including war rape, forced prostitution and marital rape.
+Rape can occur in a variety of situations, including war rape, forced prostitution, marital rape, and more.

+Rape is traumatic, and can cause many difficulties, especially for the mother.
+This can include the decision on whether or not to go through with abortion, adoption, or to just raise the child, all of which can affect the mother psychologically.
+Plus, the mother would be subject to medical treatments, such as testing for any Sexually Transmitted Diseases (STDs) and checking for overall well-being and mental, emotional, and physical health.

 In Rwanda, the National Population Office has estimated that between 2,000 and 5,000 children were born as a result of sexual violence perpetrated during the genocide, but victims' groups gave a higher estimated number of over 10,000 children.